| |

 In Europe, they call

-Santa Claus, "Saint Nikolaus" or "Saint Klaus" for
+Santa Claus, "Saint NiKolaus" or "Saint

 short.
 He was always good to children.
 In fact, he is the patron